pascomnet/documentation/site/content/client-desktop-userguide/telephony/_index.en.md

 ---
-title: Telephoning with the pascom Client
+title: Making and receiving with the pascom Client
 weight: 5
-description: This Tutorial shows you the telephony functions of the pascom Client
+description: This tutorial shows you the telephony functions of the pascom Client
 ---

 {{< doctype "both" >}}